lakhujanivijay/lakhujanivijay/README.md

 - **Resume Building:** Learn how to craft the perfect bioinformatics resume to land your dream job.
 - **Interview Tips & Tricks:** Ace your interviews with confidence and preparation.

-Feel free to reach out to discuss collaborations, questions, or anything bioinformatics-related!
+#### Feel free to reach out to discuss collaborations, questions, or anything bioinformatics-related.
+You can schedule a 1:1 session with me; see details below

 ---